-Earn Your Master’s in Clinical Mental Health Counseling Degree
+Earn Your Master’s in Clinical Mental Health Counseling in Online or Evening Classes

-This clinical master’s in mental health counseling degree is offered by the College of Humanities and Social Sciences.
-It is an intensive survey of the evidence-based theories and practical applications of counseling, including the development of preventive, interventional and rehabilitative plans.
-Students are encouraged to develop a greater awareness of social and cultural trends, which can guide the counselor-client relationship.
-There is an emphasis on the role of ethics within the counseling profession.
-Students examine legal and professional standards, and think critically about current ethical issues that they may encounter in future practice as a mental health counselor.
+This master’s in clinical mental health counseling degree is offered in both online and in-person evening classes by the College of Humanities and Social Sciences.
+It is an intensive survey of the evidence-based theories and practical applications of counseling, including the development of preventive, interventional, and rehabilitative plans.
+Students are trained to develop a greater awareness of social and cultural trends and equipped to serve diverse populations.
+Furthermore, students examine legal and professional standards, and think critically about current ethical issues that they may encounter in future practice as a clinical mental health counselor.

 Study How to Help Others Maintain Healthy Lives

-Effective mental health counselors are strong communicators, active listeners and empathetic, compassionate people who are able to make genuine connections with their clients.
-In this degree program, you will explore the client-counselor relationship and learn to establish appropriate boundaries.
+Effective clinical mental health counselors are strong communicators, active listeners and empathetic, compassionate people who are able to make genuine connections with their clients.
+In this master’s in clinical mental health counseling degree program, you will explore the client-counselor relationship and learn to establish appropriate boundaries.
 You will learn how to evaluate scientific research and apply evidence-based information to your practice.
-All master's degree in mental health counseling students also complete the career counseling course, which provides a broad understanding of career development and decisions as a clinical mental health counselor.
+Students in the program also complete the career counseling course, which provides a broad understanding of career development and decisions as a clinical mental health counselor.

-All future mental health counselors will complete the Counseling Practicum and two internship experiences.
+Students in the clinical mental health counseling program will complete the Counseling Practicum and two internship experiences.
 These provide hands-on, supervised experience in the field.

-Earning a master’s degree in counseling prepares students to pursue a meaningful and impactful career helping others reach their full potential.
-As a future mental health counselor, you could devote your practice to helping clients affected by substance abuse, trauma or depression.
-Many mental health counselors practice in hospitals, clinics and private practices.
-Others work in community-based organizations, social service agencies and nonprofit entities.
-Some decide to practice telemedicine, which enables them to help clients located all over the country.
+The master’s in clinical mental health counseling covers a variety of topics so you can work with diverse clients and prepares you to pursue a meaningful and impactful career helping others reach their full potential.
+As a future clinical mental health counselor, you could devote your practice to providing clients substance abuse, trauma or depression counseling.
+Clinical mental health counselors practice in settings such as community-based organizations, nonprofit entities, hospitals, clinics and private practices.
+Some professionals decide to practice telemedicine, which enables them to serve a wider audience.

 GCU’s Master of Science in Clinical Mental Health Counseling degree prepares students to pursue professional licensure.
 The program meets the academic requirements for licensure in Arizona as a Licensed Associate Counselor (LAC) and Licensed Professional Counselor (LPC).
 Students who wish to practice in another state should check that state’s specific requirements.